Kevin Brownlow: It Happened Here and Winstanley

 Brownlow's interest in the Second World War prompted the creation of his alternative-history film It Happened Here, premised upon the Nazis having conquered Britain.
 Brownlow began work on the film at the age of 18 and soon began to collaborate with a 16-year-old friend, Andrew Mollo.
 After eight years of struggle, during which the film's content changed dramatically, it was completed in 1964 with the last-minute aid of Tony Richardson.
 The film was widely seen in the UK at film festivals, and it was picked up for major distribution by United Artists (UA).
-There were negative reactions in the media to parts of the film, complaints from some Jewish groups, and in October 1965 UA's American president, Arthur B. Krim, said the film would not see theatrical release unless the offending parts were cut out.
-Brownlow and Mollo tried to convince UA to run the film complete, but they were outmanoeuvred.
+There were negative reactions in the media to parts of the film, complaints from some Jewish groups, and in October 1965, UA's American president, Arthur B. Krim, said the film would not see theatrical release unless the offending parts were cut out.
+Brownlow and Mollo tried to persuade UA to run the film complete, but they were outmanoeuvred.
 The film finally began its theatrical run in May 1966, minus the disputed scenes.
 It was seen in London, New York, Copenhagen, Paris, Stockholm, Los Angeles and Haifa, and was reviewed positively.
 After the run, UA reported to Brownlow and Mollo that all of the box-office receipts had been used to pay the advertising and distribution costs.
 The two filmmakers did not make any money from the film.

 In 1968, Brownlow published a book, How It Happened Here, which described the making of the film, and the reception it received.
-Not only does it explain how two teenage boys made a feature film, it also explores the provocative social issues raised by the film.
+Not only does it explain how two teenage boys made a feature film: it also explores the provocative social issues raised by the film.
 Brownlow had allowed genuine British Fascists to play themselves in the film, which angered some Jewish organizations.
 The book contained almost 100 pictures, mostly stills from the film and an introduction by film critic and author David Robinson.
 A new edition was published by UKA Press in 2007.

-After this cinematic feat Mollo and Brownlow began another project, Winstanley, about Gerrard Winstanley and the Diggers' commune following the English Civil War.
+After this, Mollo and Brownlow began another project, Winstanley, about Gerrard Winstanley and the Diggers' commune following the English Civil War.
 The duo spent several years trying to gain support and following a long and difficult shoot, the film was released in 1975.
-In 2009 UKA Press published Winstanley: Warts and All, a making-of book.
+In 2009, UKA Press published Winstanley: Warts and All, a making-of book.
 Brownlow had written it shortly after completing work on the film, but the manuscript sat on the shelf for 34 years before being published.